uplimit/course-dbt/greenery/W2_README.md

 1. What is our user repeat rate?
 - Repeat Rate = Users who purchased 2 or more times / users who purchased
+- Note this SQL below is not pretty but it works!
 ```sql
 WITH
 -- First CTE